 By purchasing a new home, you’re building equity and receiving tax benefits because you’re a homeowner.
+But there are even more benefits to buying now.

 New homes need less maintenance than older homes and come with a warranty.
-In addition, major appliances, fixtures, and components are covered under their own manufacturers' warranties.
+In addition, major appliances, fixtures and components are covered under their own manufacturers' warranties.

 When you pay rent, you build equity in your landlord's property.
 When you pay a mortgage, you build equity in your own property.